ROCm/omnitrace/docs/reference/development-guide.rst

 Most measurements and capabilities are encapsulated into a "component" with the following definitions:

 Measurement
-   A recording of some data relevant to performance, e.g. current call-stack, hardware counter values, current memory usage, timestamp
+   A recording of some data relevant to performance, for instance, the current call-stack, hardware counter values, current memory usage, or timestamp

 Capability
-   Handles the implementation or orchestration of some feature which is used to collect measurements, e.g. a component which handles setting up function wrappers around various functions such as ``pthread_create``, ``MPI_Init``, etc.
+   Handles the implementation or orchestration of some feature which is used to collect measurements,for example, a component which handles setting up function wrappers around various functions such as ``pthread_create``or ``MPI_Init``.

-Components are designed to hold no data at all or only the data for both an instantaneous measurement and a phase measurement.
+Components are designed to either hold no data at all or only the data for both an instantaneous measurement and a phase measurement.

-Components which store data typically implement a static ``record()`` function (for getting a record of the measurement),
+Components which store data typically implement a static ``record()`` function for getting a record of the measurement,
-``start()`` + ``stop()`` member functions for calculating a phase measurement, and a ``sample()`` member function for storing an instantaneous measurement.
-In reality, there are several more "standard" functions but these are the most often used ones.
+``start()`` and ``stop()`` member functions for calculating a phase measurement, and a ``sample()`` member function for storing an instantaneous measurement.
+In reality, there are several more "standard" functions but these are the most commonly-used ones.

-Components which do not store data may also have ``start()``, ``stop()``, and ``sample()`` functions but for components which implement function wrappers, they typically provide a call operator or ``audit(...)`` functions which are invoked with the wrapped function's arguments before the wrapped function gets called and with the return value after the wrapped function gets called.
+Components which do not store data might also have ``start()``, ``stop()``, and ``sample()`` functions.
+However, components which implement function wrappers typically provide a call operator or ``audit(...)`` functions.
+These are invoked with the wrapped function's arguments before the wrapped function gets called and with the return value after the wrapped function gets called.

 .. note::

-   The goal of this design is to provide relatively small and resuable lightweight objects for recording measurements and/or implementing capabilities.
+   The goal of this design is to provide relatively small and resuable lightweight objects for recording measurements and implementing capabilities.

 Wall-clock component example
 --------------------------------------